jorishr/notes-on-javascript/_functions/functions.md

 If you define a function with two arguments or parameters but CALL the functions with more than two, the additional ones will be ignored by JS.
 If you have missing arguments, the parameter binding remains undefined.

 #### Default parameter
-If you add `= <value>` to a function parameter then the argument will be replaced by the `<value>` if you  ommit an argument for that parameter in the function call.
+If you add `= <value>` to a function parameter then the argument will be replaced by the `<value>` if you  omit an argument for that parameter in the function call.
 ```js
 function power(base, exponent = 2){
 	//calculation